Tanzanite is a stunning gemstone that continues to grow in popularity due to its unique colour and rarity.

 Treatment: Mostly, tanzanite is heat treated to bring out that beautiful blue colouring you usually see.
 Most of the tanzanite that is mined has a brown colouring and is heat treated to reveal those gorgeous blue, violet and pink colours.
 The most valuable tanzanites are naturally vibrant blue, caused by the temperatures created underground.

-Birthstone: Tanzanite is the birthstone of December.
+Birthstone: Tanzanite is one of the birthstones of December.

 Healing properties: Tanzanite is known as a protective, calming and soothing gemstone, which aids communication.